ig3/srf/README.md

 ### Create some cards

+There are three ways to create cards:
+ * Add them one at a time via the browser
+ * Import CSV files
+ * Import Anki .apkg or .colpkg file

-The basic elements of srf are cards, produced from fieldsets and templates.
+Cards are the basic elements of study.
+They are produced from fieldsets, transformed by templates.

 A fieldset is a set of name/value pairs that you want to remember in relationship to each other, stored as JSON.